transcom/mymove/docs/backend/time.md

 Instead of directly using the `time` package, we can pass a clock as a dependency and call `.Now()` on that.
 Then in our tests, we can assert against that clock!
-The clock can be anything as long as it adheres to the clock.Clock interface as defined in the
+The clock can be anything as long as it adheres to the `clock.Clock` interface as defined in the
 [facebookgo clock package](https://godoc.org/github.com/facebookgo/clock#Clock).
 We could, for example,
 make the clock always return the year 0, or the 2019 New Year, or maybe your birthday!
-In this clock package, `time.Now()` will start at epoch time.
+In this clock package,
+there are two clocks.

+* The real clock where `clock.Now()` will call `time.Now()`.
+* A mock clock where `clock.Now()` always returns epoch time.
   We'll show later how to change that!

 Let's look at the example above with the `clock` package.

 ```go